 The Contact Tracing Team will be available to assist any individual who needs help rebooking their return trip.

 Some carriers do not charge travellers who have had to reschedule on confirmation of testing positive for Coronavirus.
-The Contact Tracing Team can provide written evidence of their positive result.
-Support will be provided throughout their infection and any additional costs incurred will be considered on a case by case basis.
+The Contact Tracing Team can provide written evidence of their positive result in support of a claim.

 Contact tracing within the accommodation